pandora2000/xass/README.md

   width: 100px
 ```

-This emits the following css (notice triple underscores before `hogehoge`.)
+This emits the following css (notice that there are three underscores before `hogehoge`.)

 ```css
 .hoge__piyo__fuga___hogehoge {